 Tips for Florida’s Spring Baseball Training Games

 Tickets for the games may be purchased at the gate, online, or through discount ticket sites.
 I have found that I get the cheapest prices, and often at the last minute, through Vivid Seats as opposed to Razor Gator or StubHub.
 Box seats, which are normally $40+, are available for $11-18.
 There are fees for the online service and to print at home, which can add up; but depending on the price, you still stand to save money.

 If I buy tickets at the gate, I choose stadium seats (the cheapest available) as it seems that really enthusiastic fans are in that area and it gives me more money for the epic eats throughout the park.
-Plus, all of the seats in these smaller venues provide a good view, so there is really no need to spend more money for a pricier seat.
+Plus, all of the seats in these smaller venues provide a good view, so there is really no need to spend more money on a pricier seat.
 Consider investing in a seat cushion if you plan to attend multiple games.

 The stadium parking lots start at $10 so and they only take cash.
 Try to arrive at the game 30-45 minutes prior to the start so the parking lots will be less crowded and your walk to the stadium shorter.

 Chances are the temperatures at every Florida stadium are going to be 80 degrees or above, plus the sun will be beaming down on you, especially at the 1:05 PM games.
 It is best to dress in cool clothing (shorts, t-shirts, or tank) and wear lots of sunscreen.
 Do not forget to reapply!
 A hat is helpful and sunglasses are a must.
 Ladies, ponytail advisory as the winds are not cooperative at this time of year.